pwnedbyisa/terminal-calc/README.md

 ___
 ### Overview
-Welcome to my overkill calculator!
-This is a lil command line tool I've been working on to expand my coding skillset (so if you see questionable formatting/ terribly written code, that's why) <br>
+Welcome to my overkill calculator <3 This is a CLI tool I've been working on to expand my coding skillset (so if you see questionable formatting/ terribly written code, that's why) <br>
 I'm learning as I go so any suggestions are welcome!

 ___